cristianhoger/bedrock-llm-rag/README.md

 To see the results you can create a simple website and store it in a S3 bucket, here some results.

+In the website code remember to replace the endpoint part of the code.

 ![Result 1](images/Result1.png)

 ![Result 2](images/Result2.png)